Saturday night, 24 October 1998, PM

 It’s a deal in practice, if not in intent.

 That interaction proves emblematic.
 Care in the group home is lackadaisical at best.
 Jacob is barely around.
-The woman has her hands full just cooking for all the kids, cleaning their messes, getting them dressed, and getting them to the school bus; everything else is optional.
-Including actually going to school.
-Sylvie watches many of the kids just run off after they leave the house, not even waiting for the school bus.
+The woman has her hands full cooking for the kids, cleaning their messes, getting them dressed, and getting them to the school bus.
+Everything else is optional.
+Including going to school.
+Sylvie watches many of the kids run off after they leave the house.
+They don’t even wait for the school bus.
 It’s their secret, open to everyone except the adults.

 Sylvie doesn’t care about school.
 Once she learns that she doesn’t have to get on the school bus, it all but disappears from her thoughts.
 School is where the bullies are.
 At least if she hangs out with the bullies here, they bother her less.
 She’s one of them.
 They may not like her the best, but it’s better than being the nerd who leaves them to learn about men in triangle hats and why a triangle isn’t a circle.